 Rule 2: Prepare your appearance

 Some years ago, felons were restricted to roof jobs and construction sites with minimum wage.
 Nowadays there are more opportunities and some jobs pay really well regardless of your backgrounds.
 However, getting accepted to a high paying job and earning high salary with a criminal history using only an application form is impossible.
 What I mean here is that you have to work in low-wage positions first and earn experience, then you can get promoted to higher positions and earn more money from your jobs.
-Here are some high paying jobs for felons:
+Here are some good paying jobs you can get:

 - Self-employment: Be your own employer!
 Felons can start a small business and earn profits from the business operation.
 Content writing, freelancing, etc. and many kind of home-based businesses can provide opportunities to work from home and earn decent money.
 This kind of job has its own risks, however.

 - Customer relationship management: Some companies take on customer relationship employees regardless of their backgrounds.
-This job requires skills of interpersonal communication, information processing and customer treatment.
-Employees in this jobs talk to customer in person, via phones, mails, etc.
+This job requires skills of interpersonal communication, information processing, and customer treatment.
+Employees in this jobs talk to a customer in person, via phones, emails, etc.

 - Welder: Welder is a high-paying job, yet it requires that you start at the base level and earn experience to reach higher positions.
 Experience is very important in this job.